bumoproject/bumo-docs-en/docs/sto_10.md

 ### createTranche

-It is only available to the owner of the Token.
+> Note: It is only available to the owner of the Token.

 - Description

   Create a branch (only the issuer is allowed to operate)

 - Entry function

-  main
+  `main`

 - Parameter

     ```json
     {